besure94/scrabble/README.md

   * Players always have 7 tiles.
   * Tiles are drawn without looking.

-#### Fifty Point Bonus:

-  * If a player creates a word with all 7 of their tiles, they receive 50 points in addition to their score from the word.
-  * Only applies to 7 letter words.

 #### Game End:

   * Once all tiles from the bag are gone, and no players have any tiles remaining, the game ends.
   * Player with highest score wins.

-#### Tallying Scores:

-  * When game ends, each player counts the points from their remaining tiles that they haven't placed.
-  * Deduct this amount from their final score.
-  * A player who ended game with no remaining tiles receives the score from the other player's remaining tiles.
-  * Highest score wins.

-#### Accepted Words:

-  * Have an array of valid words hard coded into app.
-  * Array could have 100 words to start.

 #### Tile Bag and Point Values